Red Meat (comic strip): Style

 To make people laugh without whacking them over the head with a big stick, or having to address a political message.
 There's plenty of people out there that do that way better than I could.
 It's just something that's sort of funny, sort of not.
 It deals with the things people really do but they don't want to admit that they do or say.
 Harshness, sadism, freakiness, cruelty, you know, the essence of humor...
 I'm just trying to portray what I find ironic or humorous.
 And I do think a lot of that has to do with achieving inner peace, and seeing the irony of what goes on around you without judgment.

-Red Meat features unrelated "slug lines" at the top of each comic, which Canon explains as "That's just my own form of personal poetry.
+Red Meat features unrelated "slug lines" at the top of each comic, which Cannon explains as "That's just my own form of personal poetry.
 It's a little something extra for those who don't like comics, but who love the English language."
-In 2005, his favorites included "Plastic fruit for a starving nation" and "Official pace car of the apocalypse."
+In 2005, Cannon's favorite slug lines included "Plastic fruit for a starving nation" and "Official pace car of the apocalypse."